opentargets/platform-etl-backend/README.md

  per ChEMBL ID will need to be processed manually at this point, see the `ProcessChemblCrossReferences` method for a guide on how this can be done.

+#### Adding additional synonym resources to enrich data

+The Drug Beta step supports the addition of additional synonym data sources subject to the following limitations:

+- The input file(s) must be:
+  - in json format
+  - have a field called 'id' which maps 1-to-1 to either a Drugbank ID or ChEMBL ID.
+The 'id' field must not contain a mixture of both.
+If the ID is unknown the data will be discarded silently.
+  - have a field called 'synonyms' which are either Strings or arrays of Strings linked to the 'id' field.

+The input files are specified in the configuration file under the field `drug-extensions`.

 #### Inputs

 Inputs are specified in the `reference.conf` file and include the following: